DigitalNikos/ChatRetrieveAI/README.md

    - Visit the Ollama page and download the software:
      [https://ollama.com](https://ollama.com)
 2. #### Pull the Mistral Model:
-   - Open a terminal and pull the Mistral model with the following command:
+   - Open a terminal and pull the llama3 model with the following command:
      ```
-     ollama pull mistral
+     ollama pull llama3
      ```
 3. #### Clone the Repository:
    - Clone the project repository from GitHub: